 The images were made using Inkscape, svg and php.
 I used Inkscape, an open-source vector drawing program, to draw the different gender symbols.
 I then wrote a small program in php, that took those images and made Ishihara’s out of them, as svg files.
 I guess you could call it programmer art. 🙂

-If you can’t see the one on the lower left, don’t worry, you’re not colour blind.
+If you can’t see the third one, don’t worry, you’re not colour blind.
 It’s the one representing heterosexuality, and as a joke, I put nothing in there…after all, I personally can’t “see” heterosexuality. 🙂

 On the other hand, if you can’t see the symbols in any of the other three, you might actually be colour blind!
 Though, please don’t use these as an actual test, and go see a doctor if in doubt, it might just be that your monitor has wonked colour settings.